DNA: Full Form, Definition Structure, Function, Diagram, Facts, Discovery

 Nitrogenous Base: In nucleotides, nitrogenous bases form four types.
 In DNA these are adenine (A), thymine (T), cytosine (C) and guanine (G) The bases paired together are A with T and C with G. In RNA, thymine is replaced by uracil, hence RNA has uracil (U) instead of T. These bases are paired particularly (A with T/U, and C with G) to transcribe genetic information.

 Hydrogen bonds between bases: Complementary nitrogenous base pairs in DNA hydrogen bond with each other.
 Adenine has two hydrogen bonds with the molecules of thymine, and cytosine has three hydrogen bonds with guanine.
-These effects assist in maintaining the double helix formation of the DNA molecule and also in the unwinding and replication of the DNA molecule during the process of cell division.
+These bonds assist in maintaining the double helix formation of the DNA molecule and also in the unwinding and replication of the DNA molecule during the process of cell division.

 Function of DNA